 If you’ve purchased an older house and the bathroom is in need of an update, you may assume calling a plumber will cost you a bit to renovate.
-But simple, cosmetic updates can be affordable.
-Your plumber will usually be able to install them during one call out and will install them in a fraction of the time you could.
+But simple, cosmetic updates can be affordable if you’re smart about it.
+A good plumber will usually be able to install them during one call out and will install them in a fraction of the time it would take you.

 Now not everyone can afford to renovate

 their bathroom after the initial outlay to purchase the property.
 But there are